wordswords/dotfiles/README.md

 current directory.
 Very useful when you have a number of different projects that interact with each other and you want to quickly see which repos branches you have checked out.
-8. Use `lockup` to encypt the secure directory.
-Remember to lock up after yourself!
-9. Use `unlock` to un-encypt the secure directory.
-Remember to lock up after yourself!
-10. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
+8. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
-11. Use `notes` to un-encrypt the secure directory, launch Joplin, and then on exit, re-enrypt the directory.
+9. Use `notes` to un-encrypt the secure directory, launch Joplin, and then on exit, re-enrypt the directory.
-12. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
+10. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
-13. Use `ports` to list the open ports on the system in a readable way.
+11. Use `ports` to list the open ports on the system in a readable way.
-14. Use `tree` for a handy diagram of the full directory tree under the current directory.
+12. Use `tree` for a handy diagram of the full directory tree under the current directory.
-15. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
+13. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
-16. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
+14. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
-17. Use `bat <file>` for a syntax-highlighting quick cat.
+15. Use `bat <file>` for a syntax-highlighting quick cat.

 ## VIM Key bindings